The best resume fonts for conveying credibility and professionalism

 Serif fonts have letters that slightly curl like the one shown on the right below (Calibri vs Times New Roman):

-Research shows that serif fonts are easier to read, as Madeline DeCotes explains in an Adobe InDesign article on the topic:
+Research shows that serif fonts are easier to read even at a smaller font size, as Madeline DeCotes explains in an Adobe InDesign article on the topic:

 “Serifs often lend a bit more legibility at smaller scales,” she says.
 “When you're reading a 9.5 font in a printed book, serifs help you distinguish the letterforms and create flow as you’re reading.”

-Most books are written in serif fonts, helping you read them quickly and with less eye strain - and that's exactly how a recruiter should be able to read your resume!
+You'll notice that most books are written in serif fonts, helping you read them quickly and with less eye strain - and that's precisely how a recruiter should be able to read your resume!

 2) Serif fonts convey a strong sense of credibility